Pay Traffic Ticket in Tennessee

 Learn more by reading below.

-Paying your citation is an admission of guilt, which means:
+Paying your TN traffic citation is an admission of guilt, which means:

-- You are waiving your right to challenge the ticket in court.
+- You are waiving your right to challenge the traffic ticket in court.

-- The Department of Safety (DOS) will assign points to your driving record.
+- The TN Department of Safety (DOS) will assign points to your driving record.

 - You may see a jump in your car insurance premiums.

-You must pay before the compliance date listed on the citation.
-Failure to act will result in a default judgement, leading the possible suspension of your Tennessee driver's license and even a bench warrant being issued for your arrest.
+You must pay before the compliance date listed on the traffic citation.
+Failure to act will result in a default judgment, leading to possible suspension of your Tennessee driver's license and even a bench warrant being issued for your arrest.

 Pleading Guilty as a Tennessee CDL Driver

-In addition to paying the fine, you must also:
+In addition to paying the TN traffic ticket fine, you must also:

-- Notify your employer within 30 days of the traffic ticket conviction.
+- Notify your employer within 30 days of the TN traffic violation conviction.
 This applies to all vehicles―including your home car―regardless of state.

-- Notify, if applicable, your employer by the end of the next business day after you have your CDL suspended, revoked or cancelled.
+- Notify, if applicable, your employer by the end of the next business day after you have your commercial driver's license (CDL) suspended, revoked, or cancelled.

 Pleading Not Guilty

-Bear in mind that you also have the option to challenge your ticket before a judge.
+Bear in mind that you also have the option to challenge your TN traffic ticket before a judge.
 A strong defense could sway the court to reduce charges or dismiss the ticket outright.

-Learn what steps to take in our Fight Traffic Ticket page.
+Learn what steps to take on our Fight Traffic Ticket page.

 Depending on the court, you will have all or some of the following payment options:

-Payment options will be explained on the citation―including the Web address you must use to pay the fine to the court handling your ticket.
+Payment options will be explained on the traffic citation―including the website you must use for online payments.

-Address questions to the court listed on your traffic ticket.
+Address questions to the Tennessee court listed on your traffic ticket.

-It's always wise to check your driving record for accuracy after paying a traffic ticket.
+It's always wise to check your TN driving record for accuracy after paying a traffic ticket.
 Verify points and listed violations.
-Alert the DOS of any errors.
+Alert the TN DOS of any errors.